OASIS 1 Review: Harnessing Research to Inform Microprocessor Knee Selection

 OASIS 1 Results

-Conducted by Hanger Clinic researchers Jim Campbell, PhD, CO, FAAOP, Phil Stevens, MEd, CPO/FAAOP, and Shane Wurdeman, PhD, CP, FAAOP (D), the OASIS 1 retrospective analysis looked at outcomes in the areas of mobility, satisfaction, quality of life and injurious falls were examined for patients using: Blatchford’s Orion, Freedom Innovations’ Plié, Ossur’s Rheo, and Ottobock’s C-Leg.
+Conducted by Hanger Clinic researchers Jim Campbell, PhD, Phil Stevens, MEd, CPO/FAAOP, and Shane Wurdeman, PhD, CP, FAAOP (D), the OASIS 1 retrospective analysis looked at outcomes in the areas of mobility, satisfaction, quality of life and injurious falls were examined for patients using: Blatchford’s Orion, Freedom Innovations’ Plié, Ossur’s Rheo, and Ottobock’s C-Leg.

 Results found there was a degree of parity among the four different MPK models for the sample of 602 individuals, with no differences reported in mobility or satisfaction.
 Patient demographics were overall very similar, with some subtle differences.
 C-Leg users were generally older (median age 61), Plié users comprised the highest percentage of females (31.46%), and Rheo users comprised the highest percentage of employed individuals (32.35%).